 62% of respondents plan to prioritise the EU for a first regulatory approval, which means that the EU remains a preferred market.
-However, , there is an almost 28% drop in respondents who would prioritise the EU market for first regulatory approval, since the application of IVDR in May 2022.
+However, there is an almost 28% drop in respondents who would prioritise the EU market for first regulatory approval since the application of IVDR in May 2022.
 This is a significant change in approach.
 Respondents who no longer prefer the EU, plan to launch new IVDs first in the US or other jurisdictions.
-It can be assumed that the EU will see delays in access to new IVDs which were launched first in other jurisdictions.
-It is interesting that Switzerland recently decided it would change its legislation to accept devices approved by other jurisdictions (including, potentially US FDA approved devices) on its market.8 The top three options selected in answer to the question, "What impact does the IVDR have on your innovation or changes/optimization activities?", were:
+It can be assumed that the EU will see delays in access to new IVDs which are launched first in other jurisdictions.
+It is interesting that Switzerland recently decided it would change its legislation to accept devices approved by other jurisdictions (including, potentially US FDA approved devices) on its market.8

+The top three options selected in answer to the question, "What impact does the IVDR have on your innovation or changes/optimization activities?", were:

 - 1. We expect a delay for the introduction of innovative medical products of our company in Europe - 2.
-We are no longer making any changes/optimizations to our existing IVDs CE-marked under the IVD Directive - 3.
-Running performance studies in Europe has become less predictable, costly or takes too much time
+We are no longer making any changes/optimizations to our existing IVDs CE-marked under the IVD Directive